Ohmden: Municipality arrangement

 The municipality includes the village of Ohmden and the courtyards Lindenhof and Talhof.

 History

 Ohmden is the first time documented under the name "Amindon" in 1125 in San Rotulus Petrinus, a parchment of the monastery of the Abbey of Saint Peter in the Black Forest.
 It describes a barter transaction in which Conrad I, Duke of Zähringen assigned the place to the monastery.
 Later, the village fell to the monastery Adelberg.
 Ecclesiastical it belonged to Kirchheim unter Teck.

 Since 1938 Ohmden belonged to the district Nürtingen, and since 1973 to the district of Esslingen.

 Religions

 Since the Reformation Ohmden is Protestant coined.
 To date, the majority of citizens are Protestant.
 However, there is since 2002 the Catholic Community Centre St. Markus, where regular Catholic services take place.
-St. Markus is affiliated to the Church St. Ulrich in Kirchheim unter Teck.
+St. Markus is affiliated with the Church St. Ulrich in Kirchheim unter Teck.